|5-year-olds||Schuleingangsstufe||School Entry Level|

 To start off, please let us clarify one very common language confusion.
 The equivalent to "Kindergarten" at American Schools is called “School Entry Level” at the German International School.
 The German word “Kindergarten” translates into "preschool" where children age 2-4 learn in a play-based environment.

 German language skills NOT required for preschool admission.

 After Preschool, children move up to the School Entry Level (SEL) for one year (age 5-6).

-When German students start first grade, their parents give them a large cone filled with school supplies and some special treats.
+When students in Germany start first grade, their parents give them a large cone filled with school supplies and some special treats.
 The German word for these cones is Schultüte.

 Elementary School (Grundschule) goes from first grade through fourth grade.
 Subsequently, parents along with teachers choose one of three levels of the upper school for the child.

 1. College Preparatory High School (Gymnasium)

 Many students in Germany go on to College Preparatory High School (Gymnasium) from fifth through twelfth grade.
 Students who graduate from Gymnasium, earn the diploma called the Abitur or the German International Abitur (DIA) and with that they have the qualification to continue their studies in colleges and universities in the U.S., in Germany and all around the world.

 Most students at the German International School are in this College Preparatory Level.
 At the German International School Washington D.C., the Class of 2017 was the first for which both the German International Abitur (DIA) diploma as well as the regular Abitur diploma was awarded.
 Since 2020, the German International Abitur (DIA) is the standard diploma offered to graduates of the German International School Washington D.C. in addition to the American High School Diploma.